Data bias

 -

-help assure that public policy decisions looked at more than age-old assumptions that say that female needs are the same as male needs;
+help assure public policy decisions look at more than age-old assumptions that say that female needs are the same as male needs;

 -